kenjiao101/tes-bikin-/statmul.md

 ## ⚠️ Limitations

-- **Scope:** Analisis ini mencakup satu dataset spesifik berisi `178` sampel wine Italia dari satu region geografis.
-Temuan ini tidak dimaksudkan untuk digeneralisasi ke wine dari region, negara, atau proses produksi lain karena karakteristik kimia wine sangat dipengaruhi oleh faktor terroir.
+- **Scope:** This analysis covers a single specific dataset containing `178` Italian wine samples from one geographic region.
+These findings are not intended to be generalized to wines from other regions, countries, or production processes, since the chemical characteristics of wine are heavily influenced by terroir.

-- **Asumsi Analisis:** Asumsi normalitas multivariat (Henze-Zirkler, p ≈ `0.000`) dan homogenitas kovarian (Box's M, p = `1.15e-19`) tidak terpenuhi.
-MANOVA dan Hotelling T² tetap dijalankan berdasarkan pertimbangan bahwa `n = 178` cukup besar untuk menerapkan Central Limit Theorem dan distribusi antar kelas relatif seimbang.
-Kondisi ini tidak memengaruhi arah kesimpulan, namun perlu diperhatikan dalam konteks inferensi formal.
+- **Analysis Assumptions:** The assumptions of multivariate normality (Henze-Zirkler, p ≈ `0.000`) and covariance homogeneity (Box's M, p = `1.15e-19`) are not met.
+MANOVA and Hotelling's T² were still carried out on the grounds that `n = 178` is large enough to invoke the Central Limit Theorem and that the class distribution is relatively balanced.
+This does not affect the direction of the conclusions, but it should be taken into account in the context of formal inference.

-- **LDA Resubstitution Accuracy:** Akurasi LDA `100.00%` adalah hasil resubstitusi, yaitu model dievaluasi pada data yang sama dengan data pelatihan.
-Nilai ini bersifat optimistis dan kemungkinan lebih rendah pada data baru.
-Angka ini mencerminkan kekuatan separabilitas fitur, bukan estimasi kemampuan generalisasi model.
+- **LDA Resubstitution Accuracy:** The `100.00%` LDA accuracy is a resubstitution result, meaning the model was evaluated on the same data used for training.
+This figure is optimistic and likely to be lower on new data.
+It reflects the strength of feature separability rather than an estimate of the model's generalization ability.

-- **Generalisasi:** Temuan dalam project ini belum divalidasi pada sampel wine lain di luar dataset UCI ini.
-Diperlukan validasi eksternal dengan data independen sebelum temuan ini digunakan sebagai dasar keputusan analitis di luar konteks dataset ini.
+- **Generalization:** The findings in this project have not been validated against other wine samples outside this UCI dataset.
+External validation with independent data is required before these findings are used as a basis for analytical decisions outside the context of this dataset.